All Episodes

 The professor says it creates a blurring of the self-other relationship.

-Professor Newberg and other scientists are finding that people's diverse devotional traditions Have a powerful biological, underlined biological reality.
+Professor Newberg and other scientists are finding that people's diverse devotional traditions have a powerful biological, underlying biological reality.

 During intense meditation and prayer, the brain and body experience signature changes, as yet poorly understood, that could yield new insights into the religious experience.

-An example is a National Institutes of Health sponsored clinical trial at Johns Hopkins University in Baltimore that will study the effects of group prayer sessions among black women with breast cancer.
+An example is a National Institutes of Health-sponsored clinical trial at Johns Hopkins University in Baltimore that will study the effects of group prayer sessions among black women with breast cancer, the first such study.

-Already, scientists say, the young field has provided evidence that these meditative states, which rely on shutting down the senses and repeating words, phrases, or movements, Prayers are a natural part of the brain that humans are, in some sense, inherently spiritual beings.
+Already, scientists say the Young Field has provided evidence that these meditative states, which rely on shutting down the senses and repeating words, phrases, or movements, are a natural part of the brain, that humans are, in some sense, inherently spiritual beings.

 Prayer is the modern brain's means by which we can connect to more powerful ancestral states of consciousness.